Summer 2026: Montréal cultural guide for families

 Marguerite-Bourgeoys Historic Site, Old Montréal

 Step back in time to the city’s beginnings and meet some of Montréal's most symbolic figures at this historic site.
-Take in the permanent exhibition, Meet Margeurite! where children can learn more about this extraordinary woman hailed as the “Mother” of the 17th-century colony.
+Take in the permanent exhibition, Meet Margeurite! where children can learn more about the influence of this pioneering woman on 17th-century Montréal.
 Free for children 12 and under.

 Écomusée du fier monde, Village